 It’s safe to say that Berlin is a beautiful city.
 There are loads of green space and wide roads, a huge contrast to say, Paris’ narrow streets and busy city space.

-Nevertheless, my favorite part of the trip was the visit to Berlin’s Zombie Hospital.
-It is an abandoned hospital situated in Weißensee.
+Nevertheless, my favorite part of the trip was the visit to Berlin’s abandoned Zombie Hospital.
+It was a children’s hospital situated in Weißensee.

 But trust me when I say this was not usually my thing.
 I’m the kind of person that can’t even complete a horror movie trailer on Youtube.
 If it weren’t for my friends being the brave souls they were, I’d never have set foot in a place like this.